sudohainguyen/sudohainguyen.github.io/_posts/2022-10-22-git-commit-practice.md

 tags: [engineering, craftmanship]
 ---

-If you've been actively using git in your daily work, you might be familiar with the concept of Git commit convention.
+If you’ve been actively using git in your daily work, you might be familiar with the concept of Git commit convention.
 However, have you considered the potential benefits these messages hold for your future and the success of your team?
-In this article, I will explain how incorporating Git commit convention into your everyday routine can greatly enhance your team's productivity.
+In this article, I will explain how incorporating Git commit convention into your everyday routine can greatly enhance your team’s productivity.

 ## What does convention mean?

-A "convention" refers to a set of agreed-upon guidelines or rules that govern the structure, format, and content of commit messages in a Git repository.
+A “convention” refers to a set of agreed-upon guidelines or rules that govern the structure, format, and content of commit messages in a Git repository.
 These conventions aim to standardize the way developers communicate their changes and intentions when committing code.

 ## How about git commit convention?